 2) Portable pool lift installation – The S.R.
 Smith PAL pool lift, or the Aqua Creek Patriot pool lift, fit the bill on this series of lifts perfectly.
 While somewhat more expensive, ease of mobility, lack of permanent anchor installation, and broad application make these lifts more popular for many small and midsized commercial pool facilities.

-3) Option 3, is not much of an option, and could lead to fines and pool closures.
+3) No Pool Lift, is not much of an option, and could lead to fines and pool closures.
 Not taking action to comply with the new ADA legislation by spring of 2012 may not be looked kindly upon by your local inspector.
 Not that we want to use scare tactics to encourage sales, but we do hope that when you do buy your pool lift, you’ll call our team for any questions or concerns you have about compliance.

 “Shut the front door!”
 I know that there are skeptics, neigh sayers, and “know-it-alls” that will say otherwise.
 But here’s the one thing I do know: there’s an absolute plethora of tort lawyers foaming at the mouth, just waiting to bring suit on Title VII offenses, the most sympathetic and difficult to defend of which are ADA infractions.
 Think about it.
 Everyone has ADA compliant parking, ADA acceptable ramps leading up to every commercial retail facility in the country, braille even found it’s way on to drive up ATM’s!
 They’re blind, HOW ARE THEY DRIVING UP TO AN ATM!?!
 I know, please don’t send hate mail.
 I’m just making a point.
 If the banks put braille on drive up ATM’s to prevent legal consequences, why wouldn’t you install an ADA compliant lift?